CIA Tibetan program: 1958–1960

 In 1958, with the rebellion in Kham ongoing, two of these fighters, Athar and Lhotse, attempted to meet with the Dalai Lama to determine whether he would cooperate with their activities.
 However, their request for an audience was refused by Lord Chamberlain, Phala Thubten Wonden, who believed such a meeting would be unwise.
 According to Tsering Shakya, "Phala never told the Dalai Lama or the Kashag of the arrival of Athar and Lhotse.
 Nor did he inform the Dalai Lama of American willingness to provide aid".

-In 2005, multiple documents pertaining to the CIA's involvement within foreign countries were released as part of the U.S. government's FOIA (Freedom of Information Act) program for releasing (certain) previously classified documents after a given amount of time.
-These documents revealed that the Tibetan situation was highly important to the Central Intelligence Agency.
+In 2005, multiple documents pertaining to the CIA's involvement within foreign countries were released.
+The Tibetan situation was highly important to the Central Intelligence Agency.
 They documented different aspects of the situation in Tibet and the history of their involvement with the Chinese government.
-In an un-classified document, "Notes for DCI Briefing of Senate and Foreign Relations Committee on 28 April 1958", the background of the situation is provided along with the U.S. policy toward the situation, which indicated that the U.S. intended to maintain their lack of an official stance towards the issue of Chinese-Tibetan relations.
-In following this policy, the U.S. did not release any statements against the Chinese Nationalists, maintaining "strategic silence on status of Tibet."
-However, official statements and actual actions are rarely the same, especially when concerning the Central Intelligence Agency.
+In an un-classified document, "Notes for DCI Briefing of Senate and Foreign Relations Committee on 28 April 1958," the background of the situation os provided along with the US policy toward the situation.
+The US maintained their lack of stance towards the Chinese and the Tibetans.
+The US did not come out with statement against the Chinese Nationalists, maintaining "strategic silence on status of Tibet."

-The situation in Tibet by the late 1950s revealed an opportunity of strategic and economic interest to conduct Tibetan maneuvers against the Chinese Communists.
-Providing aid to the Tibetans continued to occur in the reports flowing in and out of the CIA during this period.
+The situation in Tibet by the late 1950s revealed a strategic and economic interest in maneuvering against the Chinese Communists.
+Providing aid to the Tibetans continued to occur in the reports flowing in and out of the CIA.
 Several reports documented the economic needs of Tibetans and compared them to the known resources of the Chinese Communists in the Tibetan Army District.
 Control of the few networks of roads traversing the mountainous terrain granted the Chinese Communists access to the resources they needed to sustain military occupation.
-This was an intentional tactic from the Chinese, as they had been attempting to build roads across Tibet since the early 1950s.
-This logistical fortification was problematic for the Americans, however, because they needed a way to provide aid to the Tibetan resistance movements they were backing.
-The reports weighing the logistics and costs of supplying aid to the Tibetans revealed that American interests were clearly fueled by opposition to the Chinese Communists rather than a support of Tibetan liberation.
+This was problematic for the Americans who needed a way to provide any aid to the Tibetan resistance movements.
+However, the reports weighing the logistics and costs of supplying aid to the Tibetans revealed that American interests were fueled by opposition to the Chinese Communists rather than a support of Tibetan liberation.
 The report ultimately concluded that the economic effort required to support troops in Tibet would only have a "modest if not almost negligible impact on the economy of Communist China."
-Due to this imbalance between known cost and potential benefit, the interest of the U.S. government in maintaining support of these Tibetan resistance fighters began to wane.